- 1/2 cup butter, softened

 - Preheat oven to 325°.
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in sour cream.
 Gradually add muffin mix alternately with milk.
 Fold in corn.

-- Pour into a greased 3-qt. baking dish.
+- Pour into a greased 3-qt. baking dish or 13x9-in. baking pan.
 Bake, uncovered, 45-50 minutes or until set and lightly browned.
 Yield: 8 servings.

 "I wouldn't really call this a corn pudding.
 It is a really great cornbread, though.
 I love the texture and sweetness of this."